-The returns on a content development process usually go one of two ways.
+The returns on a content development process usually go either one of two ways.

 You could spend months investing in content marketing only to find that the traffic needle hasn’t budged and leads aren’t pouring in the way you hoped.
 Or, you can see incremental successes that build over time and prove that those content investments were worth it.

-That’s why it’s so important to have the right content development process and strategy in place from the start.
+That’s why having the right content development process, strategy, and premium content is so important from the start.

 Content development is the entire process of creating content to achieve specific business goals, including idea generation, topic research, keyword research, writing, and publishing—not just for a single piece of content but for a long-term strategy.

-This aligns more with the process of developing a content strategy.
-That process then becomes a foundational pillar that serves the wider content marketing strategy.
+This process aligns more with the process of developing a content strategy.
+That process becomes a foundational pillar serving the wider content marketing strategy.

-Taking a more thoughtful approach to content development will keep you from publishing new pieces just for the sake of updating the website—and that is what will get people to read your blog, download your white papers, and become qualified leads.
+Taking a more thoughtful approach to content development will keep you from publishing new pieces just for the sake of updating the website—and will get people to read your blog, download your white papers, and become qualified leads.

 8 Simple Steps for Effective Content Development

-If there was a one-size-fits-all approach to content development, everyone would follow it.
-But the reality is that there’s a lot of nuance to the process.
-Seemingly small decisions could make or break your success, which is why you can’t just have a spray-and-pray method hoping that publishing anything that comes to mind will drive results.
+If there were a one-size-fits-all approach to content development, everyone would follow it.
+But the reality is there’s a lot of nuance to the process.
+Seemingly small decisions could make or break your success.
+So you can’t just have a spray-and-pray method hoping that publishing anything that comes to mind will drive results.

 Everyone’s content development process will look a bit different.
-Still, these 8 simple steps will ensure you’ve covered all the bases necessary for a strategy that has a positive impact on your business.
+Still, these eight simple steps will ensure you’ve covered all the bases necessary for a strategy that positively impacts your business.

 Whether you’re looking for advice about content marketing, content strategy, content development, or anything in between, you’ll probably notice that this is always the first step.

 And it makes sense.
-Every year new research is published that confirms a lack of documented content marketing strategies across B2B companies.
-In 2018, just 28% of brands had a documented content mission statement.
+New research that confirms a lack of documented content marketing strategies across B2B companies is published annually.
+For example, such research states that only 40% of marketers have a documented content strategy.

-Without a concrete goal to strive for, your content development process is more likely to churn out content for content’s sake.
+Without a concrete goal to strive for, your content development process will likely churn out content for content’s sake.

 Think about the business goals you want to serve with your content.
 It could be any number of things, including:

-Resist the urge to shout, “all of the above!”
-While all of these goals sound great, trying to boil the ocean can become a recipe for content development disaster.
+Resist the urge to shout, “All of the above!”
+While all these goals sound great, trying to boil the ocean can become a recipe for disaster.

 Being clear and concise about your goals will lead to better content development over the long term—which will actually help you drive other business goals initiatives of your original content goals.